The Poisson spectrum of the symmetric algebra of the Virasoro algebra: Prime Poisson ideals

 \subsection{Radical Poisson ideals contain Poisson primitive ideals}

 Let $\mf g = W$ or $W_{\geq-1}$.
-From the bijection in Theorem~\ref{thm:paramprimes} it is tempting to think of Poisson primitive ideals of $\Sa(\mf g)$ as analagous to closed points.
-However, we saw in Theorem~\ref{thm:PDME} that in general they are only locally closed.
-The next result shows how far primitive ideals are from being maximal in $\PSpec \Sa(\mf g)$.
+From the bijection in Theorem~\ref{thm:paramprimes} it is tempting to think of Poisson primitive ideals of $\Sa(\mf g)$ as analagous to closed points: by that result, a prime Poisson ideal $Q$ is Poisson primitive if and only if $Y(Q)$ is a single point.
+Note, however, that Theorem~\ref{thm:PDME} also tells how to distinguish Poisson primitive ideals in $\PSpec \Sa(W)$, and we saw there that in general they are only locally closed.
+The next result shows how far most of the Poisson primitive ideals are from being maximal in $\PSpec \Sa(\mf g)$; see also Corollary~\ref{cor:augmentation}.

 \begin{proposition} Let $\mf g=W$ or $W_{\ge-1}$ or $W_{\ge1}$ and let $I$ be a nonzero radical Poisson ideal of $\Sa(\mf g)$.
 Then there is some local function $\nu\in\mf g^*$ with $\CoreP(\nu)\subseteq I$. \end{proposition}